Boffyz/Boot-animations-on-.zip-format-for_magisk-ksu/README.md

 <div align="center">
-Implements custom boot animations in `.zip` format on devices with Magisk/KernelSU (superSU) as its root solution/method.
+Implements custom boot animations in `.zip` format on devices with Magisk/KernelSU (SuperSU) as its root solution/method.

 These .zip files replace the default boot animation with themed ones, offering a personalized startup experience :3
 </div>